 You may need multiple sclerotherapy sessions

 The most common complication of sclerotherapy is that the treated veins don’t disappear completely.
-You may need multiple sclerotherapy treatments to get desired results.
+You may need multiple sclerotherapy treatments to get the desired results.
 That’s because each sclerotherapy injection can only target one spider vein, so you need multiple sclerotherapy solution injections to target all spider veins.
 If you have a lot of spider veins, you may need 3 to 4 sclerotherapy sessions.
 Furthermore, larger veins take longer to resolve.

 Allergic reactions to the sclerotherapy solution and other risks